 Property owners must remain diligent and ensure that any area of concern is resolved as quickly as possible, particularly if there will be guests coming to the property.
 This includes other family members, friends, delivery drivers, mail persons, and more.

 Property owners have a duty to inspect their premises on a regular basis, and this is particularly important after a snow or ice storm.
-Failing to do so could result in the property owner facing a premises liability lawsuit against any individual who sustains a slip and fall injury caused by a known hazard on the property.
+Failing to do so could result in the property owner facing a Buffalo personal injury lawsuit against any individual who sustains a slip and fall injury caused by a known hazard on the property.

 Property Damage and the Winter